 Speak with our Houston Health Care Lawyers About Your Case

 Any health care provider who has received an OIG subpoena, or has been made aware of possible pending investigations, should be intent to speaking with proven attorneys immediately.
-Our legal team at Hendershot, Cannon & Hisey, P.C. prioritizes timely and appropriate responses to matters of health care fraud, and is readily available to discuss your case, rights, and options during a confidential consultation.
+Our legal team at Hendershot Cowart P.C. prioritizes timely and appropriate responses to matters of health care fraud, and is readily available to discuss your case, rights, and options during a confidential consultation.